English Literature MA

 Why choose this course?

-Option modules enable you to examine a range of contentious issues across historical periods and genres.
+Optional modules enable you to examine literature from different genres and historical periods from the Middle Ages to the present, and to tackle topics such as literature's relationship with sexuality and gender, with race and empire, and with trauma.
 Through a 15,000-word dissertation, you will research a subject of your choice, with support and supervision from a specialist member of staff.

 Mode Duration Start date